 Rosé Day is a popular wine holiday celebrated on the second Saturday of June each year.
 Light, fragrant, and refreshing, Rosé is the ultimate summer wine.
-A dedicated day to the celebration of Rosé wine worldwide is the perfect excuse to open a bottle of your favorite Rosé and toast the success of the pink drink over the years.
+A dedicated day to the celebration this popular wine style worldwide is the perfect excuse to open a bottle of your favorite Rosé and toast the success of the pink drink over the years.

 What is Rosé Day?

 Rosé Day is a wine holiday celebrated on the second Saturday of June each year.
-It is a day dedicated to the celebration of Rosé wine.
+It is a day dedicated to the celebration the versatile wine style.
 On this day, people around the world gather to enjoy and share their favorite bottles of Rosé with friends and family.

-Formally established in 2014 in the USA by Swedish brand Bodvárin, National Rosé Day has quickly gained popularity and is now celebrated globally.
+Formally established in 2014 in the USA by Swedish brand Bodvár, National Rosé Day has quickly gained popularity and is now celebrated globally.

 5 reasons to celebrate Rosé Day

 Often wine can be intimidating but the Rosé category has allowed consumers to be able to try new and different varieties and styles without the stigma of choosing something “wrong” per se” – that alone should be celebrated!